Recovery

 Job Loss Is More Than a Financial Problem

 The impact of unemployment on mental health cannot be explained by income loss alone.
-According to a Gallup survey, the rate of depression among the unemployed is approximately 2.5 times that of employed individuals.
+Multiple international surveys consistently report that the rate of depression among the unemployed is two to three times that of employed individuals.
 A job is not only a source of income but also a source of social identity, daily structure, social connections, and self-efficacy.
 Losing all of these at once is the essence of the psychological shock of unemployment.

 What to Do Immediately After Job Loss